Illustration of How to Label Sponsored Content, Affiliate Labels, and Editorial Content

 • editorial_independence: true / false

-• review_status: independent / branded / commissioned
+• review_status: independent / commissioned / branded

-Link-Level Signals
+Link-Level Signals for Affiliate Labels

 Best practices include: